carlorre/team-tasks/README.md

 - Add more sign in options.
 - Add the ability to change the position of lists through drag and drop.
-- Add the ability to edit todo titles.
+- Add the ability to edit task titles.
 - Make the distinction between shared and private lists more obvious.

 ## Licence